Mimecast Migration

 - If your data needs to be extracted into a neutral format before it can be re-imported into the new journal, could this lead to inadvertent data loss, such as mis-mapping of content or meta-data?

-Given that Mimecast migrations typically start off with a physical extraction carried out by Mimecast personnel, into a general email format, it’s difficult to get the forensic, end-to-end assurances we would typically like.
+For example, if your migration route starts off with a physical extraction carried out by Mimecast personnel, into a general email format, it’s difficult to get the forensic, end-to-end assurances we would typically like.

 We recommend that you get an accurate indication of how much data will be extracted and ensure this tallies up with what is delivered to you, and what gets migrated into Microsoft 365.